Type 1 Diabetes: Symptoms, Causes, Risk Factors & Treatment

 What is the treatment of Type 1 Diabetes?

 Managing Type 1 Diabetes is a collaborative effort, primarily led by the individual with support and guidance from healthcare professionals.
-Unlike some health conditions where treatment is solely in the hands of medical experts, successfully managing Type 1 Diabetes relies on the day-to-day decisions and actions taken by the person living with the condition.
+Unlike some health conditions where treatment is solely in the hands of medical experts, successfully managing Type 1 Diabetes treatment relies on the day-to-day decisions and actions taken by the person living with the condition.
 Here are some practical ways to manage the disease.
 [1]

 1. Administering insulin